 Cocoa powder is processed at high heat, whereas cacao powder is processed at low temperatures from fermented unroasted cacao seeds.

 Cocoa powder is a base for many baked goods and hot chocolate drinks.
 It is a durable item but still needs proper storage.
-Cocoa powder doesn’t necessarily go bad or spoiled like fresh produce does, but it loses its potency over time.
+Cocoa powder doesn’t necessarily go bad or spoiled like fresh produce does, but it loses its potency over time and you might need to find a good substitute for cocoa powder for baking or making beverages.

 Store cocoa powder in a cool, dry, dark place, such as your pantry or cupboard.
 Keeping it in the refrigerator is not recommended due to the risk of moisture build-up.